 Even if you’ve never sold anything online before, setting up your online consultations and courses with Podia is simple and requires no coding.

-If you don’t have an account and want to see how easy the setup process is, you can follow along by signing up for this 14-day no-obligation trial.
+To see how easy the setup process is, you can follow along by creating a free Podia account.

 Give your course a name and then click “create product”.

 Then, use the “content” tab to add necessary information and files to your course, like videos and downloadable PDFs.

 To categorize your course or add a start and end date, head over to the “settings” tab.

 After that, set a price for your course under the “pricing” tab.

 You have the option to offer your course free, set a price for it, or offer a payment plan.